We all know the story.

 But what gives us hope, and why we can assume that that’s not what is going to happen?
 First of all, let’s shift the focus from occupations as a whole to a smaller unit of analysis – tasks.
 A recent study by Katharina Dengler and Britta Matthes published on Technological Forecasting and Social Change (2018) shows how the numbers are not wrong, and if we take into account entire occupations, about 47% of the workforce in Germany (country of reference for the study) in 2013 is engaged in jobs with high automation replacement rates.
 However, if we assume that only certain tasks can be substituted, 15% of the employees are at risk.
 Fun fact: occupations concerned with the production of technology, with business management, and with the IT sector, appear to be in the top 5 categories with the highest likelihood of being replaced by machines.

-“It’s not only about technology, as if politics do not count at all, but that is one of the factors that can make income inequality increase more acutely”, Ortiz warns, with the result of fostering conflicts already present in the society between locals and migrants, or the losers and winners of globalization.
+“It’s not only about technology, as if politics do not count at all, but that is one of the factors that can make income inequality increase more acutely”, Ortiz warns.
+The potential outcome?
+Fostering conflicts already present in the society between locals and migrants, or the losers and winners of globalization.
 Institutions and policies, then, will likely have the responsibility to compensate for the inequalities that partly will be generated by technological change.

 In a recent interview on e-Estonia, Rene Tammist, the Estonian Minister of Entrepreneurship and Information Technology, posed the attention on how we should focus on the development of work-related digital skills, but also vocational education and academic studies.
 The nature of the Estonian labour market still presents a high demand for ICT specialists and highly trained workers, but skills remains a keyword of extreme importance, as also highlighted by a piece on Politico.eu.

-Aside from specialization in ICT, what are the skills of the future in line with the forecasts and that will shelter workers from being replaced by machines?
+Aside from specialization in ICT, what are the skills that will shelter workers from being replaced by machines?
 “Creative skills, social skills, et similia.
 But it’s not only a matter of skills, as much as of an effort to rethink tasks: we should focus on developing tasks within occupations, trying to adopt a human resource management approach, and designing jobs in a way that can make technological elements compatible with human capital development”, Ortiz states.
-Among the tools and policies that can make it work, “vocational training is an institution that is quite salient, in particular, durable vocational training.
+Among the tools and policies that can make it work, “durable vocational training is an institution that is quite salient, for example.
 Then welfare measures, and Active Labour Market Policies (ALMP) to improve the employability of the labour force that we feel could be insufficiently trained once it is already in the labour market”, Ortiz concludes.

 Everything’s not lost.
 It’s not that we need a message of encouragement, but it is somewhat comforting to know that the end of work is not as close as we may think.
 David Autor, Professor and Economist at MIT (US), puts it very clearly: “Automating some subsets of those tasks [within occupations] does not make the other ones unnecessary, it makes them more important, and it increases their economic value”, he states.
 We stand by that, valuing technological innovation and valuing people, together.
 The way work will look like in the future is not determined by an unforeseeable divine will, but by the direction we want to give to growth and development in society.